luqman-abban/Hotel_reservation/README.md

 ## Usage

 1. Clone this repository to your local machine.
-2. Install the required libraries using `pip install -r requirements.txt`.
+2. Install the required libraries
 3. Open the Jupyter Notebook and execute the cells to see the analysis and results.

 ## Results